 Want to get involved?

 Nothing about us, without us!
 Chartability has been vetted and tested by an array of people with disabilities, including folks who are blind, low-vision, have motor impairments, cognitive impairments (ASD and AD/HD), and color vision deficiency.
 But even with all of that, it still could use more community contributors.
-The workbook’s online website is intended as the central source of collaboration and has a Github repo where community members are encouraged to open Issues for requests, feedback, and concerns.
+The workbook’s online website is intended as the central source of collaboration and has a Github repo where community members can find out all the ways to get involved.
 The goal is for Chartability to grow into a community-driven, community-centered piece of work.

 Credits and Thanks